History of the Jews in Jersey: World War Two

 The camps in Laufen and Biberach were civilian camps containing many Channel Island civilians.

-Nathan Davidson was admitted to the mental hospital in February 1943 and died in 1944.
+Nathan Davidson was admitted to a Jersey's mental hospital in February 1943 and died in 1944, while Victor Emanuel committed suicide.

 Current

 After the war, there was a revival of Jewish life in Jersey, founded in 1961 with its synagogue opened in 1972, is located in Saint Brélade.

-As of 2004, Jewish population was estimated at about 120.
+As of 2004, Jewish population was estimated at 120.
 There are currently about 85 Jews living in Jersey; this number was thought to be declining.